 For a Miami Beach, Florida scooter/moped rider who was cut off by a taxi.
 Our client, the scooter rider, had an injury to his shoulder.
 The insurance company offered $18,000.

-I filed a lawsuit and quickly settled the case for $25,000.
-I was able to reduce my clients hospital bill by 30% or so.
-The taxi was insured by Ascendant Insurance Company which is located in Hialeah, Florida.
+We were able to reduce my clients hospital bill by 30% or so.
+The taxi was insured by Ascendant Insurance Company.
+They are located in Coral Gables, Florida.

 Click here to see our request for his health insurance provider, Blue Cross Blue Shield, to waive the lien that they alleged that they had a right of subrogation for.

 Unfortunately, our client did not have uninsured motorist coverage.
 It would’ve allowed us to make a claim against his own insurance for an amount above $10,000.